ibrado/jekyll-paginate-content/README.md

 [![Gem Version](https://badge.fury.io/rb/jekyll-paginate-content.svg)](https://badge.fury.io/rb/jekyll-paginate-content)

 *Paginate::Content* is a plugin for [Jekyll](https://jekyllrb.com/) that automatically splits pages, posts, and other content into one or more pages, at points where `<!--page-->` *(configurable)* is inserted.
-It is heavily influenced by [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) (JPv2) naming conventions and features, so if you use that, there is almost nothing new to learn.
+It mimics [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) (JPv2) naming conventions and features, so if you use that, there is almost nothing new to learn.

 **Features:** Automatic content splitting into several pages, configurable permalinks, page trail, single-page view, SEO support.